TJ Friedl Preview, Player Props: Reds vs. Angels

 TJ Friedl At The Plate

-- Among the qualified hitters in baseball, he ranks 34th in batting average, 49th in on-base percentage, and 71st in slugging.
+- Among qualified hitters in MLB action, he ranks 33rd in batting average, 46th in on-base percentage, and 70th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.